 I love my Cath Kidston gadget pouch.
 I picked it up in the sale a few years ago for £7 and it’s accompanied me on my last couple of holidays.
 I’m all for keeping my phone and other tech separate so that I can easily find it.
-I’ll usually keep my phone and my headphones in here, and I’ll keep within easy reach in my bad in case I need it during my travels.
+I usually keep my phone and my headphones in here, and I keep it within easy reach in my bag in case I need it during my travels.

 A no brainer, really.
 Sertraline, Noriday, and Mebeverine.
-My trio of tabs will without a doubt be going with me.
-I’ll probably throw in a couple of Imodiums too.
+My trio of tabs without a doubt always goes with me.
+Along with a couple of Imodiums too.

 Again – priority!
 We were adamant that we wanted to get some ears to go full on Disney from the very start.
-However, our wonderfully lovely friend Cheryl went a few weeks ago and she brought us back a pair each so that we’re fully prepared!
-Because of course we need an airport selfie in them.
+However, our wonderfully lovely friend Cheryl went a few weeks before us and she brought us back a pair each so that we were fully prepared!
+Because of course we needed an airport selfie in them.